mrkmg/PathFinder/README.md

 if (state == SolverState.Success)
     UsePath(path);

-// create a solver and run it manually var solver = new Greedy(fromNode, toNode);
+// create a greedy solver and run it manually
+// giving time every 100 ticks for other work
+// to be completed.
+var solver = new Greedy(fromNode, toNode, new YourNodeTraverser());
 solver.MaxTicks = 20000;
 while (solver.State == SolverState.Waiting) {
     solver.Start(100); // run 100 ticks